Home Crosses Pagan symbols & customs Site search

 St. David's Cross

 St. David is the patron saint of Wales.
-The life of David (Welsh: Dewi or Degui) is found in the Annales Cambriae, written in the tenth century.
-And given that he was probably born in the sixth century, the accuracy of those records should be treated with a certain amount of caution.
+The life of David (Welsh: Dewi or Degui) is found in the Annales Cambriae, written in the 10th century.
+And given that he was probably born in the 6th century, the accuracy of those records should be treated with a certain amount of caution.
 Nevertheless, they are the earliest records we have and therefore used as the definitive account of his life.

 The leek is a symbol of Wales and this vegetable is usually depicted in paintings of David.
 It is said that during a battle against the Saxons, the Welsh fighters followed David's advice to identify themselves on the battlefield by wearing a leek in their hat.
 During hand to hand combat, it must have been difficult to prevent the leek from falling off the hat, or even keeping a hat on one's head.
 Who knows - maybe this was a cunning plan of the Welsh warriors to slay the Saxons who just stood there laughing.
 (If you know of another reason for the leek to be the national vegetable of Wales, please let us know.)

 Another amazing story is of the dove, which is often seen perched on David's shoulder.
 One day whilst preaching a sermon at Llanddewi Brefi, the ground on which he stood miraculously rose up so that the crowd could see him.
 Also, a dove with a golden beak flew to David and settled on his shoulder.
-The dove is described in the Bible as a symbol of the Holy Spirit1.
+The dove is described in the Bible as a symbol of the Holy Spirit.

 He was canonized by Pope Callistus II in the year 1120 and during the Middle Ages, two pilgrimages to Ty Ddewi (St. David's, Pembrokeshire) where David became abbot, was the equivalent of one pilgrimage to Rome.